casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/json-rpc-informational.md

 ## state_get_account_info {#state-get-account-info}

 This method returns a JSON representation of an [Account](https://casper.network/docs/design/accounts) from the network.
-The `block_identifier` must refer to a block after the Account's creation, or the method will return an empty response*.
+The `block_identifier` must refer to a Block after the Account's creation, or the method will return an empty response.

 |Parameter|Type|Description|
 |---------|----|-----------|